Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

 (https://fossbytes.com/most-popular-programming-languages/).

 Programming is a skill that like all other skills require practice to learn and improve.
-In CS 210 this Fall 2018, you will be doing programming drills that are due on Fridays.
+In CS 210 this Spring 2019, you will be doing programming drills that are due on Wednesdays.
 These drills provide you an opportunity to learn and practice the basic syntax and semantics of Java and how to use Java to solve and test solutions for the kinds of problems that will appear in the larger programming assignments.

 *IMPORTANT:* The drills are meant to take less than one hour to complete each week.
-If you get stuck, then post a question on piazza right away.
-You can post a question anonymously to your classmates or privately the to CS 210 instructors and section leaders.
+If you get stuck, then post a question on piazza.
+You can post a question anonymously to your classmates or privately to the to CS 210 instructor and section leaders.

 ### Getting Started with Drills